dangarciacarrillo/i-d-eap-edhoc/draft-ietf-emu-eap-edhoc.md

 Because EDHOC error messages are unauthenticated, they MUST NOT be relied upon to determine the cause of failure; they only indicate that the exchange did not complete and are vulnerable to injection by an attacker (DoS).
 However, EDHOC error messages MUST be considered failure result indication, as defined in {{RFC3748}}.
 After sending or receiving an EDHOC error message, the EAP-EDHOC server may only send an EAP-Failure.

 The keying material can be derived by the Initiator upon receiving EDHOC message_2, and by the Responder upon receiving EDHOC message_3.
-Implementations following {{RFC4137}} can then set the eapKeyData and aaaEapKeyData variables.
+Implementations following {{RFC4137}} can then populate the eapKeyData and aaaEapKeyData variables with the derived keying material.

-The keying material can be made available to lower layers and the EAP authenticator after the protected success indication (message_4) has been sent or received.
-Implementations following {{RFC4137}} can set the eapKeyAvailable and aaaEapKeyAvailable variables.
+The keying material can be made available to lower layers and the EAP authenticator after the protected success indication (EDHOC message_4) has been sent or received.
+Implementations following {{RFC4137}} can set the eapKeyAvailable and aaaEapKeyAvailable variables to TRUE.

 ## EAP Channel Binding {#Channel_Binding}